4027. Robert Southey to Herbert Hill, 4 June 1823

 3. The Anglican clergyman and historian, John Strype (1643–1737; DNB), whose lives of sixteenth-century divines were important sources for Church history.
 Southey acquired the twenty-three volume Clarendon Press edition of Strype’s Works (1816–1824), no. 2753 in the sale catalogue of his library.[back]

 4. Jerónimo Osório da Fonseca (1506–1580) in Epistola Hieronymi Osorii ad Serenissimam Elisabetem Angliae Reginam (1562) had urged Elizabeth I (1533–1603; Queen of England, 1558–1603; DNB) to return England to Catholicism.
 Walter Haddon (1515–1572; DNB) had replied with Against Ierome Osorius Bishopp of Siluane in Portugall and against his Slaunderous Inuectiues: An Aunswere Apoligeticall: for the Necessary Defence of the Euangelicall Doctine and Veritie (1563) and Osório responded with Amplissimi atque Doctissimi Viri D. Hieronymi Osorii, Espiscopi Sylvensis, in Gualterum Haddonum Magistrum Libellorum Supplicum apud Clarissimam Principem Helisabetham Angliae, Franciae, & Hiberniae Reginam (1567).
 However, Strype, Works, 23 vols (Oxford, 1816–1824), XV, Part I, p.
-96 (Annals of the Reformation, Vol. III, Part I), asserted it was one Emanuel d’Almada who wrote a book attacking Haddon, which included ‘certain ugly pictures’ of Haddon.[back]
+96 (Annals of the Reformation, Vol. III, Part I), asserted it was one Emanuel d’Almada who wrote a book attacking Haddon, which included ‘certain ugly pictures’ of the latter.[back]

 5. The Library of the Archbishops of Canterbury at Lambeth Palace, London.[back]